Do You Know These 12 Salt Secrets?

 While salt in its natural state is alkalizing, processing and chemicals turn it into an acidifying substance.
 And that is why sun-dried sea salt without additives is alkalizing.
 It’s also naturally rich in calcium, potassium, sulphur, magnesium, iron, phosphorus, manganese, copper, iodine and zinc, many of which are Foundation Supplements.

 I recommend that you use unprocessed sea salt on your food at home, in moderation.
 But when you’re eating out or having prepared food, simply sit back and enjoy your meal.
-A little bit of table salt won’t harm your bones if you’re following the Save Our Bones Program.
+A little bit of table salt won’t harm your bones if you’re following the Osteoporosis Reversal Program.

 Don’t Throw it Out!
 12 Money-Saving Uses for Table Salt